LrWm3/gst-tracer-otel/README.md

 ## Ongoing work

 - [x] Cache relationship information on `pad_link_post` and `pad_unlink_post` to minimize the `pad_push_pre` and `pad_push_post` look-up time.
-- [ ] Measure latency across elements individually rather than cumulatively across all following elements until next thread boundary or sink element.
+- [x] Measure latency across elements individually rather than cumulatively across all following elements until next thread boundary or sink element.
-- [ ] Port performance improvements made to prom-latency to the otel plugin.
 - [ ] Support latency measurements across bin elements.
 - [ ] Split count metric into `buf_in_count` and `buf_out_count` to capture behavior of muxer & demuxer elements.
 - [ ] Better support latency measurements for elements and bins with multiple sink and src pads.
 - [ ] Reimplement `pad_pull_pre` and `pad_pull_post` hooks to properly capture latency (unsure exactly how this will look at this point).
+- [ ] Port performance & implementation improvements made to `prom-latency` to the `otel-tracer` tracer.

 ## License